updated

 Cultural exchange and learning opportunities

 You'll learn a great deal about permaculture.
-Plus also daily yoga.
+Plus also daily meditation.
 By the way, if you are also a bodyworker, treatment exchanges would be most welcome.

 • Help